carpentries-incubator/python-humanities-lesson/_episodes/04-merging-data.md

   discarded.
 * Full (outer) join: Invoked by passing `how='outer'` as an argument.
 This join type returns the all pairwise combinations of rows from both DataFrames; i.e., the result DataFrame will `NaN` where data is missing in one of the dataframes.
 This join type is very rarely used.

 # Final Challenges

 > ## Challenge - Distributions
-> Create a new DataFrame by joining the contents of the `TCP.csv` and
+> Create a new DataFrame by joining the contents of the `eebo.csv` and
 > `places.csv` tables.
 Then calculate and plot the distribution of:
 >
-> 1. place by author
-> 2. title by author by place
+> 1. title by author by place
 {: .challenge}